coolkidscoding/BeginnerPython/BeginnerPythonSyllabus.md

   > Discuss the way to access data in a data structure
   + Indexing

-  > **In Class**: Create a program that asks you for your birth year and calculates how old you are.
-Modify the program to tell you how old you will be at various points in the future or in the past.
+  > **In Class**: Given a set of data populate the data into various data structures.
+Exercise different methods on these data structures and print information about them.

   > **Homework**: Login to JupyterHub and open the notebook called "Lesson3Homework".
-This is a homework where you can practice using the python notebook as a calculator.
-You will write code that exercises the _**Pythagorean Theorem**_.
+This is a homework where you can practice data structure manipulation.
+You will write code that creates and manipulates all the data structures you learned today.
 Follow the instructions in the notebook.

 + **Lesson 4: More Data Structures**
   > Discuss built in and more complex data structures
   + Set